Hatch Chile Chocolate Chip Cookies

 In a medium bowl, combine the flour, baking powder, baking soda, and salt.
 Set the bowl aside.

-In a large bowl, beat together the melted butter and remaining room-temperature butter until smooth.
+In a large bowl, beat together the chile butter and remaining reserved butter until smooth.

 Add the sugars, egg, and vanilla extract, one ingredient at a time, beating well after each addition.